 4. Cheese – Low-fat cheeses are perfect for holiday snacking when paired with crackers or fruit, and make a tasty addition to pastas, sandwiches, and salads.
 To get the most bang for your buck, go for the more pungent cheeses like parmesan, feta, and goronzola.
 To cut costs, buy bigger blocks of cheese and shred or crumble it yourself.

 5, Frozen fruits and vegetables – Frozen varieties are just as nutritious as their fresh counterparts, are often on sale, and can be frozen for months to ensure less waste.
-The fruits are perfect for desserts like apple crisp or smoothies and the vegetables can be added to virtually anything.
+The fruits are perfect for desserts like following the best apple crumble recipe to make apple crumble or smoothies and the vegetables can be added to virtually anything.
 Even better, frozen produce tends to come already chopped, so you’ll have more time to mingle.

 6. Canned tuna – Tuna is another shelf-stable and affordable topping for sandwiches and salads.
 A spruced up tuna salad with dried cranberries or celery served alongside whole grain crackers makes for a fun and healthy snack for kids or a casual appetizer at office gatherings.